Economic development at the most local level is poorly resourced in Malawi compared to a western economy.

 Growth programmes are often tied to internationally-agreed targets and delivered by international NGOs, over the heads of people on the ground – literally, the subsistence farmers of places such as Malenga Mzoma.

-The Capacity Foundation runs several social enterprises, serving two purposes: they contribute to the Foundation’s income to support our programmes and they act as an example of what can be achieved.
+The Capacity Foundation runs several social enterprises, serving three purposes: they contribute to the Foundation’s income to support our programmes; they act as an example of what can be achieved; and they provide local employment..

-A motorcycle taxi and a fishing business have been running for two years and a restaurant opened in December 2020.
+A motorcycle taxi and a fishing business have been running for over two years and a grocery store opened in April 2021.
 All of the Foundation’s businesses also contribute to the Social Action Fund, helping to fund community improvements from local resources.

-Once the COVID-19 pandemic has eased, the Foundation will resume plans to encourage groups of loantakers to co-operate in running larger business co-operatives along the lines of the international One Village One Product movement and other innovations.
+Once the COVID-19 pandemic has eased, the Foundation will resume its loans programme.
+Up to now, loans have been to individuals but this will be expanded to encourage groups of loantakers to co-operate in running larger business co-operatives along the lines of the international One Village One Product movement and similar innovations.